Updated as at 16 June 2020

 a. to an organisation and where applicable, the MOM, the State Courts and authorised parties (including inter alia, employers, SNEF, NTUC or any other union, NTUC U Care Centre and Migrant Workers’ Centre) to follow up on your case unless you expressly inform us otherwise;

-b. to relevant authorities (including MOM) and other government regulatory bodies (including the State Courts) upon their official requests;
+b. to relevant authorities (including MOM and MOM’s Vendor) and other government regulatory bodies (including the State Courts) upon their official requests;

 c. to any other party to whom you authorise us to disclose your Personal Data;